-- Cilantro / Coriander Cilantro is a popular herb used in both Asian and Latin American dishes including soups, salads, and ethnic savory dishes.
+- Cilantro / Coriander Cilantro is a popular herb in Asian and Latin American dishes, including soups, salads, and ethnic savory dishes.
 60-70 days to maturity.

-- Cress Ususally sold in the supermarket as sprouts, you can grow it as such in just a couple of weeks.
-Sow it for mature leaves and you’ll be rewarded with spicy greens within 50 days.
+- Cress is usually sold in the supermarket as sprouts, and you can grow it as such in just a couple of weeks.
+Sow it for mature leaves, and you’ll be rewarded with spicy greens within 50 days.

-- Kailaan / Gai Lan Thick fleshy cabbage flavored leaves that can be used in stir fries, salads, and other dishes that call for cabbage leaves and greens.
-When grown in containers you must use the plants in their ‘baby’ state.
-In open ground they need just over a foot to mature to full size.
+- Kailaan / Gai Lan Thick, fleshy cabbage-flavored leaves used in stir-fries, salads, and other dishes that call for cabbage leaves and greens.
+When grown in containers, you must use the plants in their ‘baby’ state.
+In the open ground, they need just over a foot to mature to full size.
 60-70 days to maturity.

 - Lamb’s Lettuce / Corn Salad This hardy green comes in two varieties.
-One you sow in late summer and it gives you tender greens in autumn.
+This is one you sow in late summer, and it gives you tender greens in autumn.
 The other is a winter-hardy variety.
 50-70 days to maturity.

-- Mibuna An Asian vegetable with a peppery, mustardy flavor.
+- Mibuna is an Asian vegetable with a peppery, mustardy flavor.
 It’s used in stir fries but is more commonly uncooked and used in salads or as toppings for savory dishes.
 40-50 days to maturity.

 - Mizuna Similar to Mibuna, this Japanese green resembles Arugula (Rocket) and is used predominantly in salads and uncooked dishes.
 40-50 days to maturity.

-- Mustard Greens Hot and peppery, use Mustard Greens in salads, stir-fries, and other dishes that need a little heat.
-Keep in mind that while the baby leaves are tender and flavorful, more mature leaves can be bitter.
+- Mustard Greens are hot and peppery and great in salads, stir-fries, and other dishes that need a little heat.
+Remember that while the baby leaves are tender and flavorful, more mature leaves can be bitter.
 30-40 days to maturity.

 - Pak choi / Bok choi An upright succulent green with fleshy bases and robust green leaves.
 Very mild flavor.
 45-75 days to maturity.

 - Peas It’s possible to get a second crop of peas in the autumn.
-In July and early August sow varieties that are resistant to hot weather and disease like powdery mildew.
+In July and early August, sow varieties resistant to hot weather and diseases like powdery mildew.
 70-90 days to maturity.
 You can also sow peas now for shoots.

-- Radishes Juicy and peppery, radishes are a relatively trouble-free vegetable that loves cooler conditions.
+- Radishes are a relatively trouble-free vegetable that loves cooler conditions.
 Autumn conditions are perfect for these tasty and colorful little root veggies.
 30-60 days to maturity.